|Degrees:||B.Soc.Sc. (Dublin), M.A., Ph.D. (Toronto)|

 |Office:||D586 LA (Loeb Building)|

 My research interests include contemporary and historical developments in criminology and criminal justice reform, and in the role of scholars and intellectuals in criminal justice politics and policy-making.
-Substantive topics that my work addresses include: historical and recent trends in the use of imprisonment and alternatives; police accountability; women working in corrections (including in prisons for men); female offenders and corrections; and theories of crime.
+Substantive topics that my work addresses include extradition law in Canada and the origins of the 1999 Act; historical and recent trends in the use of imprisonment and alternatives; police accountability; women working in corrections (including in prisons for men); female offenders and corrections; and theories of crime.
 Pursuant to spending an academic year in Lithuania in the early 1990s I also have an ongoing interest in crime, justice and human rights in post-communist societies.

-My current research topics include privatization and criminal justice in Canada and internationally; the evolution of critical criminology and problematic perceptions of power; and the roles and influence of activist intellectuals in criminology.
+My current research topics include the problematically low threshold of evidence in Canadian extradition law, its origins, and its repercussions in the case of Hassan Diab and his extradition from Canada to France; the evolution of critical criminology and problematic perceptions of power; and the roles and influence of activist intellectuals in criminology.

 2007 “Review of American Journalist’s Account of State-Incarcerated Women,” (concerning Cristina Rathbone A World Apart: Women, Prison and Life Behind Bars.
 New York: Random House.
 2005).
 Offender Programs Report, Jan/Feb: 67-70.